sakurachan-info/posts/content/2019/form-decoding.md

 --> Ok (Goat "Sakura-chan" 2 0 ...)
 ```

+With this it should be clear that form-decoding is a special case of form validation.
+I feel confident in saying that form decoding is the next generation of form validation for statically typed programming!

 ## Real World Examples

 The actual code running in production is a bit more complex than the example shown in this post.
 Goats have complex needs after all!
 You can check out the [real world example](https://github.com/arowM/elm-form-decoder/tree/master/sample) in the [elm-form-decoder repository](https://github.com/arowM/elm-form-decoder/).
 Please give a star if you're interested in it. 😉

+Special thanks to [@jayshua](https://github.com/jayshua/) who edited this post!

 ![eye catch](/posts/img/form-decoder-last.jpg)
 [See more Sakura-chan](https://twitter.com/hashtag/%E3%81%95%E3%81%8F%E3%82%89%E3%81%A1%E3%82%83%E3%82%93%E6%97%A5%E8%A8%98?src=hash)